csc301-2024-s/13-Engineers-Without-Borders/deliverables/D1/planning.md

 #### Q5: Have you decided on how you will build it?
 Share what you know now or tell us the options you are considering.

-> Short (1-2 min' read max)
- * What is the technology stack?
-Specify languages, frameworks, libraries, PaaS products or tools to be used or being considered.
- * How will you deploy the application?
- * Describe the architecture - what are the high level components or patterns you will use?
-Diagrams are useful here.
- * Will you be using third party applications or APIs?
-If so, what are they?

 We are planning on using the Unity game engine, so that will involve coding in C#.
 Unity has an option to export to iOS and Android, so we're planning on using that (and EWB's app/play store account) to deploy the game.
 Development in Unity is strongly component-based, so patterns such as dependency injection and composition will be very useful.
+Most likely will not use an 3rd party APIs, unless we decide to implement multiplayer.

 ----
 ## Intellectual Property Confidentiality Agreement